qureai/qureai.github.io/_posts/2017-11-23-ai-radiology-interview-dr-bharat-aggarwal.md

 twitter_image: "/assets/images/guest_posts/dr_bharat_aggarwal_on_AI.png"
 ---

 > Dr Bharat Aggarwal is Director of Radiology Services at Max Healthcare.
-He is a third generation radiologist and was previously promoter and lead radiologist at Diwan Chand Aggarwal Imaging Research Centre, New Delhi.
-Dr Aggarwal is an alumnus of Tata Memorial Hospital, Mumbai and UCMS, Delhi
+A distinguished third generation radiologist, he was previously promoter and lead radiologist at Diwan Chand Aggarwal Imaging Research Centre, New Delhi.
+Dr Aggarwal is an alumnus of Tata Memorial Hospital, Mumbai and UCMS, Delhi.

 Q&A with Dr Bharat Aggarwal on artificial intelligence in radiology.